pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 ### Worker

-Data Transformations and Business Logic
+Business Logic

-Every Node includes a `Worker` instance responsible for transforming app state into view state.
-Additional `Worker` instances may be used (as needed) for other data transformations or additional business logic.
-The Node's `Context` instance may call methods on the Node's `Worker` instances as needed.
+One or more `Worker` instances containing business logic may exist in each Node's `Worker` collection, and the `Context` instance can call methods on these `Worker` instances as needed.

+`Worker` class definitions do not have to be strictly associated to an individual Node.
+This enables sharing business logic with other Nodes and may be leveraged, for example, to allow a `Worker` defined in one module to be used in the `Worker` collection of a Node in another module.
+In this case, the `Worker` class definition should be stored separately from any specific Node's source files.

 - ``Worker``
 - ``AbstractWorker``